anyscale/madewithml.github.io/docs/courses/applied-ml/annotation.md

 It's also the phase where we can use our deep understanding of the problem, processes, constraints and domain expertise to:

+- augment the existing dataset
 - enhance using auxiliary data
 - simplify using constraints

 And it isn't just about identifying and labeling our initial dataset but also involves thinking about how to make the annotation process more efficient as our dataset grows.

 - who will annotate new (streaming) data
-- what tools will be used to accelerate the annotation process
+- what tools will be used to accelerate the annotation process (ie. labeling functions)
 - what workflows will be established to track the annotation process

 !!! note